BakerJr1904/python-animation-graph/README.md

 # Python Animation Graph Project
+### data_gen.py
 This project is a two file project and both files need to be running.<br/>
 First you need to start the data_gen.py file.
 This file will create a CSV file if one doesn't exist, and start entering random numbers into the CSV file.
-You need this file running first.<br/>
+You need this file running first.
+Both sensors start at 1000.<br/>

 <br/><br/><br/>
 This is a screen recording of what this project does: